Authority and Discernment

 THE WORD: ORDER TO EVENTS

-Without the power to name, God nor we would have spiritual power.
+Without the power to name, God, nor we, would possess spiritual power.
 Nothing could be clearly defined.
-What you release from your mouth defines you and begins to shape your life.
+Just as God created by His word, what you release from your mouth defines you and begins to shape your created life.
+Like the Creation itself, life flows from inward out.
 It does not matter how high or low your spiritual condition may be—events in your life will appear because of how you speak and name, much as they did for Adam and Eve.
-By how you speak, the order of your life and the order of events becomes set in motion.
+By how you speak, thence the order of your life and the order of events becomes set in motion.

-Through Adam’s inheritance, all men and women receive the power to name.
 Adam has the spirit and light of God imbued within him, or ‘blown into him’.
-The spirit gives life to the soul, and man’s spoken word is animated by the spirit within, and thus the spirit gives meaning and power to Adam’s spoken word.
-The power of his naming was complete.
+Through Adam’s spiritual inheritance, all men and women receive the power to name.
+The spirit gives life to the soul, and man’s spoken word is animated from the spirit within, thus the spirit gives meaning and power to Adam’s spoken word.
+The power of Adam’s naming was complete.

 Just as with Adam and Eve in the garden, just as with Jesus, the more awakened a soul, the more powerful his naming becomes!
 The previous sentence partially explains why the fall from a higher condition can be swift and devastating, just as Adam and Eve discover.

-God delivers His first great gift as he bequeaths Adam with the power to name, discern, and differentiate.
+God delivers His first great gift as he bequeaths Adam with the power to discern and differentiate, essentially the power to name.
 Many spiritual gifts are mentioned in the Hebrew Bible and the New Testament.
 The Power of the Spoken Word cannot be emphasized enough for those who Walk in the Way.
 It is the one gift all people possess!

 *

 We also demonstrate our individuality as the power to name goes before us.
 If we speak or name toward the good, then the basis for good becomes ordered; if we name to the bad, then a like order is established.
+Both Adam and Eve demonstrate this lesson within the Garden.
 If we name to the good on one occasion and name to the bad upon the next, to love and then to curse–the veritable mixed fruit–then a mixed order will follow.
 Only confusion can result from such speaking.

 Be clear and consistent (speak from the spirit) when you speak the Word.